nf-core/eager/docs/usage.md

 nf-core/eager will automagically detect the index files by searching for the FASTA filename with the corresponding `bwa` index file suffixes.

+> :warning: pre-built indices must currently be built on non-gzipped FASTA files
+> due to limitations of `samtools`.
+However once indices have been built, you
+> can re-gzip the FASTA file as nf-core will unzip this particular file for you.

 For example:

 ```bash